History

 In 1852, Silliman was instrumental in the founding of the Yale School of Engineering, a pioneering event in professional scientific education in the United States.
-To honor such a towering figure in the history of science at Yale and in America, our college was named after Benjamin Silliman.
+To honor such a towering figure in the history of science at Yale and in the United States, our college was named after Benjamin Silliman.

 The Sillistory